dhrumilpatel30/JakartaEE-pratice/README.md

 # JakartaEE-pratice
 ## Servlets are part of java that is used as backend.
-contains some question practice related to that
+contains some question practice for related to that